-RedPipe is a wrapper around the pipeline component of redis-py or redis-py-cluster.
+RedPipe is a wrapper around the pipeline component of redis-py.
 It makes it easy to reduce network round trips when talking to Redis.
 The interface is very similar to redis-py.
 Pipelined commands work almost like non-pipelined commands.